jpauty/playground-functional-python/markdowns/higherOrder.md

 fact10 = factorial(10)
 ```

 So, how do we rewrite this function in a functional style ?
 We saw that functional programming relies on collections.
 Here Python is easy with us, since the for loop goes through an iterator.
 For `factorial`, the handled collection is `range(1,n)`, which represent all the numbers we want to multiply.
-Next, we see that the imperative factorial function returns a single value, so we can probably implement it with our second programming pattern: it processes a collection and returns a single value.
+Next, we see that the imperative factorial function returns a single value, so we can probably implement it with our [second programming pattern](#secondPattern): it processes a collection and returns a single value.
 Now, we see that the `fact` variable is used as an accumulator: at each iteration it is multiplied by the current item.
-This clearly corresponds to our second kind programming pattern, so we should be able to replace the body of `factorial` by a call to `reduce`.
+This clearly corresponds to the second kind programming pattern, so we should be able to replace the body of `factorial` by a call to `reduce`.

 `reduce` takes 3 arguments:
  1. an accumulating function which takes 2 arguments : (1) the current accumulated value; (2) the current item.
 It return the final accumulated value.